How to plant tulips | Planting Tulips in Containers

 Two good strategies (choose what fits your goals)

-1) Treat tulips as annuals for show-stopping color
+Best for high-impact and predictable results: Treat tulips as annuals for show-stopping color

 Plant fresh bulbs each fall (October–December, once the soil cools below ~55°F).